dabercro/CrossSecDB/README.md

 ## Contributing

-Immediate improvements can be found the following way:
+Immediate improvements should be found the following way:

     grep -R "TODO" .

+Try to format your comments accordingly.
 Please write tests to prove that what you wrote works.